The Emerald Isle vs The Land of Opportunity: which country comes out on top in this Ireland vs USA comparison? Read on to find out.

 The cost of living in a certain country is very important when deciding to move or even visit there.
 Ireland and the United States are developed countries.
 Unfortunately, however, neither are by any means cheap.

 Living in Ireland is more expensive than 95% of countries in the world (we may need to start charging people to see the Spire).
+But why is Ireland so expensive?
 The average rent in Ireland is €1,397.
 In comparison, the average rent in the USA is just under €1,000 when converted.

 Now, Ireland’s cost of living has been increasing rapidly, making it not the most attractive place to be settling down.
 Ever since the price of Freddos were raised, it’s been a downward spiral.
 United States, you’ve won this round.